Policy last reviewed: September 2021

 This Policy was considered and adopted by the Governing Board in line with their overall duty to safeguard and promote the welfare of children as set out in the DfE guidance ‘Keeping Children Safe in Education’ March 2015 and duties as set out in the Counter Terrorism and Security Act 2015.

 Parents/carers will be issued with a hard copy of this Policy on request.
 This Policy will also be made available to parents/carers via the school’s website.

 Governors will review this policy annually prior to the start of a new academic year but may adopt any amendments outside this timeframe in accordance with any new legislation or guidance.

 12. Supporting children who are travelling/have travelled abroad to specific locations

 The Dangers of travelling for terrorism (or Forced Marriage or Female Genital Mutilation) are becoming increasingly apparent and concerning.
 While this guidance refers to children and young people returning; there is an absolute desire to stop them travelling wherever possible.
 School staff must also be alert and refer cases of potential concern if they become aware that a student/pupil is intending to travel during school holidays.

 If you have concerns either post travel or pre travel and/or identify any concerns in relation to extremism as identified above please refer to the flow diagram at appendix 4 which relies on your professional judgment with full support and guidance from your SPOC.
-If any of the indicators of concern are noted upon return/extremism risk identified then consideration needs to be given to making a referral to Channel, the Channel panel will suggest appropriate intervention.
+If any of the indicators of concern are noted upon return/extremism risk identified then consideration needs to be given to making a referral, see Appendix 2, to the Channel panel who will suggest appropriate intervention.
 This will be from a safeguarding perspective around a number of issues that will encompass extremism vulnerabilities.
 If any responses/discussions give further indictors for concern around extremism then the Local Security and Partnership Officer will be contacted.

 13. Links and supporting documents